Model incorporation workflow

 GitHub repository and check that your work is publicly available.

 We are ready to test the model in the context of the Ersilia CLI.
-To run the model, simply run:
+To run the model, simply run (using an example .csv file in the right format)

 Debugging the fetch

-commands of Ersilia can be very complicated.
-Read the Troubleshooting models page and, if you are still stuck, please open an issue in the model repository if you are stuck at this stage.
+and command of Ersilia can be very complicated.
+Read the Troubleshooting models page and, if you are still stuck, please open an issue in the model repository.

 Please, help us keep a healthy environment and avoid duplication of files and consuming of our Git LFS quota.
 Delete the repository fork after the model has been successfully incorporated.